frothygreen/word-geeks/notes/the-game.md

-# On the poetry game I'm developing
+# On the poetry game I'm developing:

 ## The origin
 I was trying to solve a problem.
 In the summer of 2025, I [created a fanpage for an anime called Yokohama Shopping Log.](https://con-ver-gence.neocities.org/anime/yokohama)